sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 ```
 **Line 2** We loop over the amount of games we want to play.
 In this case I have set the epochs to 100.

-**Line 3** Originally I had left the time.sleep in the program as this allowed me to prepare for the start of the algorithm but it also slows down the learning stage therefore it is commented.
+**Line 3** Originally I had left the time.sleep in the program as this allowed me to prepare for the start of the algorithm but it also slows down the learning stage therefore it is commented out.

 **Line 5** The AI is about to start playing the game so we originally set the game_over to false.
 We will need it later.